einavha/api.ubinary.com/affiliates/accounts.json.md

 class Account
 {
     DateTime TransactionDate;   // Lead creation date
-    string cTag;                // the ad_server parameter sent with registration API int AccountID;              // User id
+    string cTag;                // the free Ctag parameter sent with registration API int AccountID;              // User id
     string Type;                // 'lead' or 'user' (a user is a lead with one successful login) string FirstName;